vercel/next.js/docs/advanced-features/middleware.md

 ### Deploying Middleware

 Middleware uses a the [Edge Runtime](https://edge-runtime.vercel.sh/features) and supports standard Web APIs like `fetch`.
-This works out of the box using `next start`, as well as on Edge platforms like Vercel, which use [Edge Functions](https://vercel.com/docs/concepts/functions/vercel-edge-functions).
+Middleware works out of the box using `next start`, as well as on Edge platforms like Vercel, which use [Edge Functions](https://vercel.com/docs/concepts/functions/vercel-edge-functions).

 ## Using Middleware